In This Section

 - Obstetrical Care

 The term "high-risk pregnancy" refers to a pregnancy that has an increased potential for complications that could affect the mother and/or baby.
 A normal, healthy delivery is entirely possible despite a high-risk pregnancy, but it requires special monitoring and attention.

-The highly-trained OBGYNs at CareNet Medical Group have extensive experience providing care to women experiencing a high-risk pregnancy.
+The highly-trained OBGYNs at CareNet Medical Group are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience providing care to women experiencing a high-risk pregnancy.
 Call 518-381-1121 to schedule an appointment at our office in Schenectady or Clifton Park, NY.